samhiga/Horiseon-Code-Refactor/README.md

 ## Code Refactor Example

-Using the Github clone this repository into your local machine using Terminal or Gitbash.
+Using Github, clone this repository into your local machine using Terminal or Gitbash.
 Navigate to wherever you have cloned the files and use a code editor to view the HTML and CSS files.
 Using the deployed link, you may also view the site.
 Using the navigation bar will take you to a section of your choosing on the page.

 ```html